-Students must be current with all immunizations required by law, including but not limited to poliomyelitis, measles, diphtheria, rubella, pertussis, tetanus, and mumps, or have an authorized exemption from State immunization requirements.
+Students must be current with all immunizations required by law or have an authorized exemption from State immunization requirements.
 Kindergarten students must be immunized against Hepatitis B and chicken pox.
 For the safety of all students, the school principal may remove a student from school or establish a deadline for meeting State requirements if a student does not have the necessary immunizations or authorized exemption.
 In the event of a chicken pox epidemic, the Superintendent may temporarily deny admission to a student otherwise exempted from the chicken pox immunization requirement.
-Any questions about immunizations or exemptions should be directed to the School Health Consultant at 740-389-4815 (Board Policy 5320)
+Any questions about immunizations or exemptions should be directed to the School Health Consultant at 740-389-4815 (Board Policy 5320.